go140point6/IndioCoinRevived-Pi-Installer/README.md

 The following script will automate the install of the Dogecoin Private Daemon.

-Clone this repository with ```https://github.com/PrivateDOGP/DOGP-PI-Daemon-Installer-Script.git```.
+Clone this repository with ```git clone https://github.com/PrivateDOGP/DOGP-PI-Daemon-Installer-Script.git```.

 ## DOGP-PI-Daemon-Installer-Script
 Use this script to setup the Dogecoin Private daemon.